 Scotland’s soul: Whisky

 If you want to discovers Scotland’s heart and soul you better engage in -at least- a little tasting of the water of life.
-There are about 120 whisky disitlleries in operation.
+At the time of writing there are about 133 whisky distilleries in operation.
 So you are spoilt for choice.
 Speak to us and tell us your preferences if you know them or let us take you to a variety of distilleries.
 There is even a ‘wee’ tasting kit onboard.
 Also keep in mind all our tours are bespoke and you can combine a distillery visit with a vast variety of other activities.

 Scotland’s beauty is well known and provides a good reason for film makers around the world to choose it for its breathtaking landscapes for Harry Potter, Rob Roy, Braveheart, Outlander, The Da Vinci code, The Outlaw King, , Queen Mary of Scots, Skyfall and so many more.